-The remainder of this Reference Paper provides a thorough explanation of the concepts and methodology underlying Canada's CPI.
+This volume explains the conceptual, structural and methodological basis of the Canadian Consumer Price Index (CPI).
+It should be regarded as an update to The Canadian Consumer Price Index Reference Paper, published in 2019.
+It provides a thorough explanation of the concepts and methodology underlying Canada's CPI.
 The first chapter provides an overview and summary of the entire document.

-^{1.} Statistics Canada (1995).
+1. Statistics Canada (2019).